bent10/attributes-parser/readme.md

 ## Install

-You can install this module using npm or yarn:
+You can install this module using npm or yarn, it's just `3.24 kB | min: 1.94 kB`:

 ```bash
 npm i attributes-parser